Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: Related Work

 Cui et al.\ propose Peregrine~\cite{Cui2011}, which initially records a set of executions and enforces schedules of these initial executions during subsequent executions where these schedules are compatible.
 Schedules may be incompatible if an input is seen that leads to a different schedule.
 In the subsequently presented Parrot framework~\cite{Cui2013}, Cui et al.\ propose to combine DMT with a model checker for bug-finding.
 Parts of a program that are manually marked as performance-critical are executed non-deterministically and model checked to increase the confidence about their correctness.
 Only the remaining parts of the program are executed deterministically, so that the overhead of additional synchronization is reduced.

 In contrast to IRS, the above described DMT approaches do not provide any guarantees about \emph{which} schedule is enforced, for a particular input.
 Using these approaches to simplify program verification is therefore impractical if many program inputs need to be covered.
 While we conjecture that some of the former techniques can be extended to communicate a general scheduling policy that guides a verifier, it is not directly clear how to do so.
 In contrast, IRS provides a formal interface that uses admissible traces to communicate scheduling constraints.
 Additionally, the above described DMT approaches do not allow to relax scheduling constraints during runtime, in contrast to IRS, which enables to iteratively relax scheduling constraints and, provided that the program is eventually proven safe, remove all scheduling constraints.
 On the implementation level, the approaches of~\cite{Olszewski2009,Liu2011,Cui2013} (but not~\cite{Bergan2010,Cui2011}) synchronize only at library calls (such as uses of Pthreads locks), which improves execution time performance but may result in non-determinstic executions when global memory is accessed (perhaps accidentally) directly, e.g., without lock protection.
-In contrast, our IRS implementation schedules all accesses to shared variables.
+In contrast, our IRS implementation schedules all accesses to shared variables, which we consider to be important, as the task of verification is to guaranty a safe executions without the assumption that all memory accesses are protected by synchronization.
+The approach of~\cite{Bergan2013} can handle inputs symbolically but again cannot handle unprotected memory accesses.

 Program analyses that use context bounding~\cite{Qadeer2005} consider only those executions of a program which contain only up to \(k\) context switches between threads, for a typically small bound \(k\).
 While reachability for concurrent, recursive programs is undecidable~\cite{Ramalingam2000}, additionally bounding the number of context switches makes the problem decidable~\cite{Qadeer2005}.
 Context bounding may be used within IRS, although it is only a special case of scheduling constraints in IRS.
 Similar to context bounding, a generally undecidable model checking problem may become decidable when handled with IRS: by only checking a limited set of symbolic traces, IRS enables to safely use a program even if its reachability problem is undecidable under unconstrained scheduling.